What is MATRIX?

 Hepatitis B reactivation

-If you have had hepatitis B (a liver infection) in the past, rituximab can make it active again.
-Your doctor or nurse will talk to you about this and test you for hepatitis B. If you have active hepatitis B, you will not have treatment with rituximab.
+If you have ever had a liver infection called hepatitis B, MATRix can make it active again.
+Your doctor or nurse will talk to you about this and test you for hepatitis B. If you have active hepatitis B, you doctor will explain more about this.

 Other medicines